kevgug/portfolio/essays/accountability-ai-autonomy.md

 The customer doesn't need perfect trust in a software product to start using it; it just needs to be _promising enough_.
 At the same time, if autonomous AI is misaligned with what the creator would have wanted and neglects a user, they will still eventually offboard the software, factoring in switching costs.
 This is analogous to how users blindly accept T&Cs and EULAs for modern software, proving that the vast majority of users accept information asymmetry to a degree and simply look for sufficiently promising products.
 [7]

-Counter to our intuition, users will be accountable for using bad software in the AI age.
+Counter to our intuition, users will be responsible for using bad software in the AI age.
 The falling cost and skills barrier for building software will flood the commercial software market with thousands of close substitutes.
 Alternatively, users will build their own hyperpersonalized software with AI app builders, meaning they effectively input their needs and also bear responsibility for any poor UX.

+Across thousands of commercial and personal software products doing generally the same thing, there will be at least one high quality option.
+The main barriers to picking high quality software will be switching costs, which is already relevant today, and evaluating all substitutes well, which is a future problem.
+I think finding the best option can be solved with a third party QA testing tool for _users_, which is deserving of its own essay.

 Human-AI alignment remains the biggest limiting factor in letting AI design and code software products autonomously. _Letting_ is a much more suitable word than _steering_, because the alignment of products decisions is highly variable: any language-based instruction set will be grossly inexhaustive and full of interpretative gaps that AI needs to fill.